 - In-depth reviews

 The user can only read the ad and click the link.
 Not much of an experience for a potential customer.

 When someone searches for a product, they want to see an image.
 The user wants to envision how they would use it.

 With generic text ads, you can’t do that.

 Enter Google Shopping:

-Instead of just text and calls to action, users can see direct product images reflecting their searches, including reviews, brand name, and even pricing.
+Instead of just text and calls to action, users can see real product images reflecting their searches, including reviews, brand names, and even pricing.

-Clicking the right-hand scroll button will continuously pull up more products in that given category, providing a nearly endless catalog of products to choose from.
+Clicking the right-hand scroll button will continuously pull up more products in that given category, providing a nearly endless catalog of products.

-Knowing that typical ad extensions increase conversions, it only makes sense that these ads will perform better than a basic search network one.
+Knowing that typical ad extensions increase conversions, it only makes sense that these ads will perform better than a text-based search network one.